stoplightio/goproxy/README.md

   2. Ability to do optional SNI sniffing, and take action based on that information.

+  3. Ability to `FakeDestinationDNS()` and `SetDestinationHost()`.. to redirect requests.

+  4. Ability to save network flows in `.har` format.
+See http://www.softwareishard.com/har/viewer/ and view with this tool: http://ericduran.github.io/chromeHAR/

-  3. Ability to `Hijack` CONNECT requests.
+  5. Ability to `Hijack` CONNECT requests.
 See
 [the eavesdropper example](https://github.com/elazarl/goproxy/blob/master/examples/goproxy-eavesdropper/main.go#L27)

-  4. Transparent proxy support for http/https including MITM certificate generation for TLS.
+  6. Transparent proxy support for http/https including MITM certificate generation for TLS.
 See the [transparent example.](https://github.com/elazarl/goproxy/tree/master/examples/goproxy-transparent)

 # License